Review Procedures for Districts, Landmarks,

 In order to expedite the application process, the Commission has delegated review authority to the Executive Director for cases involving minor work.
 Minor projects must not significantly change the overall appearance or remove the significant undamaged historic fabric.
 All minor work must clearly meet the Design Guidelines.

-- At the public hearing, staff shall present recommendations with respect to the project.
+- At the public hearing, CHAP staff presents recommendations to the Commission regarding the project.

-- In addition, the applicant may make a presentation, and other interested parties, including neighborhood associations, shall have the opportunity to provide public testimony.
+- Interested parties, including neighborhood associations, have the opportunity to provide public testimony.

-- The Commission shall render a decision on the application at a public hearing.
+- Following testimony the Commission renders a decision on the application at the public hearing.

-- Persons aggrieved by a decision of the Commission may seek judicial and appellate review in accordance with the Baltimore City Code.
+- Persons aggrieved by the decision of the Commission may seek judicial and appellate review in accordance with the Baltimore City Code.

 After an Authorization to Proceed is issued, the applicant may obtain a building permit.